 • New shoppers are coming into the markets!
 The total number of CalFresh transactions increased 53% in 2016, and PCFMA markets saw a 17% increase in new, first time EBT customers.

+The impacts of this program range from improving the health of families (80% of Market Match shoppers report that their family’s health has improved as a result of the program) to supporting a thriving local food system (81% of farmers surveyed reported an increase in sales because of the Market Match program).
 The Market Match program has provided support to more than 840 California farmers and more than 37,000 customers.
 While most of these customers were enrolled in the state of California’s CalFresh program, the ingenuity of CMMC’s partners also allowed Market Match to benefit those receiving Supplemental Security Income, WIC or other federal benefits.

 Thanks to Our Funders

 Fresh Approach is a proud member of the California Market Match Consortium, led by the Ecology Center.
-The Ecology Center is a recipient of a USDA Food Insecurity Nutrition Incentive program grant.
-Fresh Approach is a subcontractor, offering Market Match incentives that double the value of SNAP purchases at our Freshest Cargo Mobile Farmers’ Market.
+The Ecology Center is a recipient of a USDA Food Insecurity Nutrition Incentive (FINI) program grant.
+Fresh Approach is a subcontractor, offering Market Match incentives that double the value of CalFresh purchases at PCFMA markets and our Freshest Cargo Mobile Farmers’ Market.